sisrfeng/coc-wiki/Using-workspaceFolders.md

 ## Disable workspace folders support

 You can add `"disableWorkspaceFolders": true` to the configuration section of the language server when you don't want the language server make use of workspaceFolders feature.

+## Persist workspace folders

+Variable `g:WorkspaceFolders` is used for store current workspace folders, use `set sessionoptions+=globals` in your vimrc if want to restore workspace folders from session.